HarryLuoo/24summer/learnQuantum/contextualQM/ContextualQM.typ

   $ <eq.born>

 === Projective Measurements
-  The experiment involves two types of measurements:
+  The experiment design in the paper involves two types of measurements @Jae_2024:
   - $cal(A)$: measurement in  $H , V$  basis , with $Pi_H = ketbra(H), Pi_V = ketbra(V)$
   - $cal(B)$ : measurement in $D,A$  basis, with  $Pi_D = ketbra(D), Pi_A = ketbra(A)$, where $
        ket(D) = 1/sqrt(2) (ket(H) + ket(V));quad  ket(A) = 1/sqrt(2) (ket(H) - ket(V)).